Internet Engineering

 • This process consists of sending the credentials from the remote access client to the remote access server in an either plaintext or encrypted form by using an authentication protocol.

-• Authentication is the verification that the connection attempt is allowed.
+• Authorization is the verification that the connection attempt is allowed.

 • Authorization occurs after successful authentication.